Leonid Radvinsky

-Biography
+Early life and education

-Radvinsky was born in Odesa and his family later emigrated to Chicago when he was a child.
+Radvinsky was born in Odesa on May 30, 1982, to a Jewish family.
+His family later emigrated to Chicago when he was a child.
+He attended Glenbrook South High School in Glenview, Illinois.
 In 2002, he graduated from Northwestern University with a degree in economics.
-He is Jewish.

-Radvinsky operates a venture capital fund called "Leo", founded in 2009, which invests mainly in tech companies.
-Notable investments include Israel-based B4X and the social networking software Pleroma.
-Radvinsky is also a supporter of the Elixir programming language.

-He donated $5 million to Ukraine relief in 2022 as well a cancer charity, an animal-welfare organization, and a skin-disorder-research fund.

 Career

 Early career

 In 1999, when Radvinsky was 17 years old, he helped incorporate Cybertania Inc., a website referral business.
-During the late 1990s and early 2000s, Radvinsky developed more than ten websites such as Password Universe, Working Passes and Ultra Passwords that claimed and were advertised to provide users with "illegal" and "hacked" passwords to porn sites, where he earned money for every click.
-However, according to Forbes there wasn't any evidence suggesting the sites actually linked to illegal content.
+During the late 1990s and early 2000s, Radvinsky developed more than ten websites such as Password Universe, Working Passes, and Ultra Passwords that claimed and were advertised to provide users with "illegal" and "hacked" passwords to porn sites, where he earned money for every click; one of the involved websites advertised more than 10,000 "illegal pre-teen passwords".
+However, according to Forbes, there was not any evidence suggesting the sites actually linked to illegal content.
 Ultra Passwords reportedly earned $1.8 million a year in revenue during the 2000s.

-In 2004, he founded MyFreeCams, an adult streaming website.
+In 2004, Radvinsky founded MyFreeCams, an adult streaming website.
 The same year, Microsoft sued Radvinsky for allegedly sending millions of deceptive emails to Hotmail users, but the case was eventually dismissed.

+Venture capital

+Radvinsky operated a venture capital fund called "Leo", founded in 2009, which invests mainly in tech companies.
+The fund's notable investments include Israel-based B4X and the social networking software Pleroma.

 OnlyFans

-In 2018, he bought a 75% stake in OnlyFans' parent company Fenix International Ltd. from its British founders Tim Stokely and his dad Guy Stokely.
+In 2018, Radvinsky bought a 75% stake in OnlyFans' parent company Fenix International Ltd. from its British founders Tim Stokely and his father Guy Stokely.
 After this, OnlyFans became increasingly focused on not safe for work (NSFW) content and "gained a pop culture reputation for being a hive of pornography".
 OnlyFans had annual revenues in excess of $6.6 billion as of November 2023, with revenues growing 19% per year.
 Radvinsky received $472 million in dividends from the website in 2023, up from $338 million and $284 million in 2022 and 2021, respectively.
+Radvinsky was paid $701 million by OnlyFans in 2024.

 Philanthropy

-In 2024 Radvinsky and his wife were both major public supporters of a $23 million grant program for cancer research, which was announced at a gastrointestinal research foundation gala.
+In 2024, Radvinsky and his wife were both major public supporters of a $23 million grant program for cancer research, which was announced at a gastrointestinal research foundation gala.
+He donated $5 million to Ukraine relief in 2022 as well as a cancer charity, an animal-welfare organization, and a skin-disorder-research fund.
+Radvinsky also donated to the Memorial Sloan Kettering Cancer Center and the West Suburban Humane Society.

-Radvinsky has also indicated on his personal website his aspiration to sign the Giving Pledge, a public commitment by wealthy individuals to donate the majority of their fortune to philanthropic causes.
+Radvinsky indicated on his personal website his aspiration to sign The Giving Pledge, a public commitment by wealthy individuals to donate the majority of their fortune to philanthropic causes.